Enhancing Regional Freight Connectivity for Southeast Asia

 - Read “Evaluating the relationships between connectivity, decarbonisation, and resilience in freight transport” by Dr Alan McKinnon

-Then, to understand the key challenges and opportunities for freight transport in Southeast Asia, the ITF surveyed hundreds of experts across the region.
+Then, to understand the key challenges and opportunities for freight transport in Southeast Asia, the ITF conducted a detailed review of frieght transport policy and infrastructure across the region and surveyed hundreds of local experts.
 Their responses provide valuable insights for national transport planning.

 This work is part of the Sustainable Infrastructure Programme in Asia – Transport (SIPA-T) which helps decision-makers in Central and Southeast Asia to identify ways to enhance the efficiency and sustainability of transport networks.